dreamportdev/Osdev-Notes/APIC.md

 | 8      | 2      | Flags                        |

 * Bus source usually is constant and is 0 (is the ISA irq source)
-* Irq source is ...
+* Irq source is the source IRQ pin
+* Global system interrupt is the target IRQ on the APIC

 Flags are defined as follows: